FanWangEcon/CodeDynaAsset/README.md

 # 3. The Risky + Safe Asset Problem (Part 1)

-> Files for this section are in the [/m_akz/](https://github.com/FanWangEcon/CodeDynaAsset/tree/master/m_akz) folder in the [CodeDynaAsset](https://github.com/FanWangEcon/CodeDynaAsset) repository.
+> Files for this section are in the [/m_akz/](https://github.com/FanWangEcon/CodeDynaAsset/tree/master/m_akz) folder in the [CodeDynaAsset](https://github.com/FanWangEcon/CodeDynaAsset) repository. links: (1) [savings problem](https://fanwangecon.github.io/CodeDynaAsset/#1-the-dynamic-savings-problem-az) (2) [borrowing and savings problem](https://fanwangecon.github.io/CodeDynaAsset/#2-the-savings--borrowing-problem-abz) (3) [risky and safe asset problem (risky entrepreneur)](https://fanwangecon.github.io/CodeDynaAsset/#3-the-risky--safe-asset-problem-part-1) (4) [percentage choice grids and interpolation](https://fanwangecon.github.io/CodeDynaAsset/#4-the-risky--safe-asset-problem-part-2) (5) [risky asset investment financing through borrowing](https://fanwangecon.github.io/CodeDynaAsset/#5-the-risky--safe-asset-problem-part-3) (6) [Townsend Wang 2019](https://fanwangecon.github.io/CodeDynaAsset/#6-formal--informal-problem-fibs).

 Two endogenous assets, one safe one risky.
 Risky asset could be stocks with constant return to scale, or physical capital investment with depreciation and decreasing return to scale (risky entrepreneur).
 The risky asset choice is made ex-ante the realization of the shock for that risky asset, hence risky.
 This contrasts with a firm's within period optimal physical capital choice problem, which is made after the realization of shocks.
 Note that the utility function is CRRA, however, households do not have constant share of risky investment for any wealth (cash-on-hand) levels when risky asset has decreasing return to scale and/or shock is persistent and/or there is minimum income.